 Trailer wheels need an axle . . . kind of by definition.
 That said, the play on words in the name “Axle-Less Suspension” is not really wrong.
 Typically, this has reference to a product by Timbren that they call “Axle-Less Trailer Suspension”.
 See the Photo below.

-Yes, even the axle-less suspension has an axis around which each wheel turns.
+Yes, even the axle-less suspension has an axis (or axle with bearings) around which each wheel turns.
 However, these devices “disconnect” the left wheel from the right in the traditional way of thinking for trailer axles.
-In other words, it’s a way of mounting a wheel on just one side of a trailer.
-This makes it completely independent of any other wheels.
+In other words, this is a way of mounting a wheel on just one side of a trailer.
+This makes it completely independent of the wheels on the other side.

 Oh, and it has its own suspension.

-Please note that this product by Timbren is just one way to do it.
-There are other styles of Axle-Less Suspension too, like torsion half axles from many suppliers for the same thing, just in a more compact form.
-The image below shows a torsion half axle (image from SD Truck Springs).
+Please Note: This product by Timbren is just one way to do it.
+There are other styles of “Axle-Less” Suspension for trailers too, like torsion half axles from many suppliers for the same thing, but in a more compact form.
+The image below shows a torsion half axle which does almost the same thing as the Timbren.
+It just mounts different.

-And, there are other less known products that give a similar function too — like independent air bag A-Arm suspension systems.
+And, there are other less known products that give a similar function too — like independent air suspension systems.

 Advantages: